Your ability to ride a bike quickly (or for a long time) on any given day is governed by two factors: fitness and fatigue*.

 The ‘training theory’ component of this post (such as it is) follows on from a series of posts I did back in

-The aim of the series was to help you (and me) understand how and why training works, and then to build a bespoke training programme.
+The aim of the series/uber-post was to help you (and me) understand how and why training works, and then to build a bespoke training programme.

 Rather than follow blindly a generic training programme (or not follow it), I wanted to find out more about the levers you can pull and the buttons you can press to make training more effective in building fitness.